FindMySchool LogoFindMySchool

 The sense of community here is particularly striking.
 The house system runs through all aspects of College life, creating vertical structures where younger girls learn from sixth formers.
 Five junior houses serve Years 7-11, whilst five separate sixth form houses create distinct identities and friendly rivalry.
 This architecture builds genuine connection across year groups rather than fragmenting the school into isolated cohorts.
 Boarders and day girls integrate fully; there is no separation or hierarchy.
 The school's commitment to diversity means students from all faiths and many cultures learn alongside one another, building what the school describes, accurately, as a foundation for collaboration and mutual respect.

-The 2024 GCSE results demonstrate exceptional consistency in outcome quality.
-With 87% of grades at the top levels (9-7), the school significantly exceeds both national performance and independent sector norms.
-This translates to an average Attainment 8 score that reflects genuine academic rigour across the curriculum rather than narrow subject specialisation.
+The 2025 dataset demonstrates exceptional consistency in outcome quality.
+With 87.6% of GCSE grades at the top levels (9-7), the school significantly exceeds national performance.
 The breadth of excellence across all subject areas suggests that these are not results driven by a small cohort of exceptional outliers; rather, the teaching and learning structures consistently produce high achievement.
-When placed against the FindMySchool data, this performance positions Cheltenham Ladies' at the elite tier, where only the strongest 1-2% of secondary schools operate.
+When placed against the FindMySchool data, this performance positions Cheltenham Ladies' at the elite tier.

 The sixth form results reinforce this picture of exceptional academic provision.
-In 2024, 71% of A-level grades reached A*-A, with the school reporting an average of 34% of all grades at the very top (A*).
+In the 2025 dataset, 70% of A-level grades reached A*-A, with 40% at the very top (A*).
 This concentration at the highest level is particularly striking.
-The A-level ranking of 47th in England (FindMySchool ranking) places the school once again in the elite tier.
+The A-level ranking of 54th of 2,549 in England (FindMySchool ranking) places the school once again in the elite tier.
 The International Baccalaureate programme, which the school has pioneered since the 1990s, consistently ranks among the top globally.
-In 2023, the average IB score reached 39.1 points out of a possible 45, positioning the school among the world's leading programmes and maintaining its position as the top girls' boarding school in the country for IB outcomes on multiple occasions.

 Beyond raw grades, the breadth of choice available to students is noteworthy.
 Over 30 subjects are available at A-level and IB.
 Unlike many selective independent schools with rigid options blocks, Cheltenham Ladies' operates a flexible system where girls build their own timetables with tutor guidance, reflecting their individual interests and university aspirations.
 This approach demands sophisticated timetabling but signals trust in student agency and acknowledgement that one-size-fits-all academic structures are increasingly obsolete.